mazwat/mazwat.github.io/rob210/self-regulating-systems-lm.md

 The following materials are derived from the *Introduction to Cybernetics*.
 The video lecture is included at the bottom of the [*document*](#video-lecture).
 {: .callout .callout--warning}

-## 1. Rigid Bodies
+## 1. Feedback
-## 2. Degrees of Freedom
+## 2. Second Order Self Regulation
-## 3. Joint Space
+## 3. Abstraction of Braitenburg vehicle
-## 4. Global Frame of Reference.
+## 4. Introduction to PID

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE2MzM3OTE2NTYsNDY5MTU3Mzc5LC0yMT
+eyJoaXN0b3J5IjpbLTM3MTMzNzY1OSwtMTYzMzc5MTY1Niw0Nj
-A2MTg2NjcwXX0=
+kxNTczNzksLTIxMDYxODY2NzBdfQ==
 -->